Expats Still Must Pay U.S. Taxes

 - Service business is based on where you perform the service.

 - Product business is based on where products are sold (or, if the business produces products, where they are produced).

 - Foreign Tax Credit—If you paid income tax on your income in the country where you’re living and working, this credit prevents you from being taxed by the U.S. on the same income.

-There are other sources of money that may be subject to taxation but may not be eligible for FEIE, such as investment income, pension or retirement payments, dividends, or rental income.
+There are other sources of money that may be subject to taxation and filing requirements but may not be eligible for FEIE, such as investment income, pension or retirement payments, dividends, or rental income.
 Any foreign bank account or foreign investment over $10,000 must be reported to the IRS.

 In addition, be aware that money invested in a tax-deferred retirement plan by an employer in another country may not actually be tax-deferred for U.S. purposes.
 This can get tricky—not to mention costly; be sure to consult with a qualified tax expert who understands these rules.

 - If you’re self-employed or operating your own business abroad, record-keeping is essential, but not always straightforward.
 Some countries have practices that don’t rely on written records or systems that don’t easily track with common record-keeping programs.